Curriculum

 Justifying Revolutionary Violence (Q4)

-Students consider the specific case of the American colonists and consider if they were justified in using violence to achieve independence, and then try to establish a general principle: When is violence justified to achieve political change?
+Students consider the specific case of the American colonists and judge if they were justified in using violence to achieve independence.
+Then they try to establish a general principle, and apply their principle to a new case: the Stono Rebellion.

 American Independence Lesson Fourteen